edgarfgp/Fabulous.AST/README.md

 ## Supporting Fabulous.AST

 The simplest way to show us your support is by giving this project and the [Fabulous.AST project](https://github.com/edgarfgp/Fabulous.AST) a star.
 You can also support us by becoming our sponsor on the GitHub Sponsors program.
-This is a fantastic way to support all the efforts going into making Fabulous the best declarative UI framework for dotnet.

 ## Contributing

-Have you found a bug or have a suggestion of how to enhance Fabulous?
+Have you found a bug or have a suggestion of how to enhance Fabulous.AST?
 Open an issue and we will take a look at it as soon as possible.

 Do you want to contribute with a PR?
 PRs are always welcome, just make sure to create it from the correct branch (main) and follow the [Contributor Guide](CONTRIBUTING.md).